 A Wallie said, “Five-inch isn't skipped.
 We buy it all the time.
 It’s the same with 3-inch.
 After you get to six-inch, I believe it goes every two inches.
 So, 8-inch, 12-inch, etc. The only one I've heard about that used to be made but is now gone is 3-1/2-inch."

-A NYC Wallie chimed in, “You see 3-12-inch in old buildings.
-I once saw seven-inch pipe in an old apartment building.”
+A New-York-City Wallie chimed in, “You see 3-12-inch in old buildings.
+I once saw a seven-inch pipe in an old apartment building.”

 We were on a roll now.
 Another guy wondered why they developed 1-1/4-inch pipe.
 “It’s the only quarter-size pipe I’ve ever seen.”